 This morning, visit the MAYFLOWER II and explore a reproduction of the ship that brought the Pilgrims to the New World.
 Afterward, head for Boston, the “Cradle of American Liberty,” where your afternoon and evening are open for independent activities.
 Your Tour Director will have plenty of suggestions for things to do and see.

-This morning, included sightseeing with a Local Guide will show off many of the major highlights—Beacon Hill, the Old North Church (where Paul Revere was signaled of the departure of British troops to Lexington), Boston Common, and the Public Gardens.
-Afterward, time to explore Faneuil Hall before traveling for an overnight to the picture-perfect oceanfront village of Ogunquit, a haven for writers and artists.
+This morning, included sightseeing with a Local Guide shows off many of the major highlights—Beacon Hill, the [FP] Old North Church (where Paul Revere was signaled of the departure of British troops to Lexington), the [FP] Freedom Trail, Boston Common, and the Public Gardens.
+Afterward, time to explore [FP] Faneuil Hall before traveling for an overnight to the picture-perfect oceanfront village of Ogunquit, a haven for writers and artists.
 In the evening, sample the delicious local fare on an optional lobster bake excursion that includes steamed clams, Maine lobster, and delicious corn-on-the-cob.

 Day 6Ogunquit–Lake Winnipesaukee–North Conway